MMM (Ponzi scheme company): Fraud scheme in developing countries

 From 2011, Mavrodi started targeting developing countries in Asia and Africa, promising 30% monthly returns and other promotional offers.
 It claimed that this was not a high-yield investment program (HYIP).
-Rather it was mentioned on the website that a community of people were "selflessley helping each other" in a form of "Global Fund of mutual aid."
+Rather it was mentioned on the website that a group of people were "selflessly helping each other" in a form of "Global Fund of mutual aid."
 Participants were asked to send financial help to fellows with the promise that they would be helped when in need by returning a sum more than what they had sent.
 In India, for example, many victims of this scheme reported that once they sent the "help", they received messages saying that the system has restarted and they could no longer access their investments.